Loci Similes: A Benchmark for Extracting Intertextualities in Latin Literature: AI Usage Statement

 \section{AI Usage Statement}

-Language model-based AI tools (Codex and Github Copilot) were used as coding assistants in the implementation and as writing assistants in drafting parts of the manuscript.
-The final version of the manuscript was written without AI input.
+Language model-based AI tools (Codex and GitHub Copilot) were used as coding assistants during implementation.
+Additionally, AI-based tools were used for grammar and spell checking.
+No AI-generated text appears in the final manuscript.